allexceed404/libraryAPI/README.md

 ### Description
 This is an app that can store information on books and authors.
 The app is a .NET WebAPI and has been written in C#.
-The API contacts a PostgreSQL database to serve information It can be accessed by running an instance on local machine.
+The API contacts a PostgreSQL database to serve information.
+It can be accessed by running an instance on local machine.

 ### How to access the app